 With split keyboards, there needs to be a "central" that maintains state across the keyboard halves and keeps the two synchronized.
 Without a central, it would not be possible to have basic functionality such as toggling a layer on one half followed by a key on the other half.

 Using an external USB dongle as the central ensures the longest battery life for the keyboard halves.
 In such a setup, the dongle central would receive keyboard data from the halves (peripherals) and handle the main keyboard logic.
 The dongle subsequently acts as a unified keyboard to the computer that it is plugged into via USB.
 The dongle can also act as a regular Bluetooth keyboard and additional device can connect to it wirelessly.

-This is very efficient because the peripherals only need to send data.
-It can rely on "interrupts" to detect and wake when a key is pressed but sleep whenever it is not in use.
-A 400mAh battery would last around a year.
+The aforementioned setup is very efficient because the keyboard peripherals only need to send data.
+It can rely on interrupts/events to detect when a key is pressed but sleep whenever it is not in use.
+A 400mAh battery would last around 9 months.

-The dongle central must be constantly awake and ready to receive data from the peripherals.
-The dongle's power consumption is less of a concern because it's either plugged into a computer (for use over both USB and Bluetooth), a power brick (for use over Bluetooth), or portable charger that has significant capacity (for use over Bluetooth).
+The dongle central on the other hand must be constantly awake because it doesn't know when the peripheral will send data.
+The dongle's power consumption is less of a concern because it's either plugged into a computer (for use over both USB and Bluetooth), a power brick (for use over only Bluetooth), or portable charger that has significant capacity (for use over only Bluetooth).

-Without a dongle, one of your keyboard halves (typically the left) must act as the central half.
-It would use a lot more power and would last around a month on a 400mAh battery.
-The other half (typically the right) remains a peripheral and would still last around a year per charge.
+Without a dongle, one of the keyboard halves (typically the left) must act as the central half.
+That half would use a lot more power and would last around a month on a 400mAh battery.
+The other half (typically the right) remains a peripheral and would still last around 9 months per charge.